 1. A proper hall way

 When we were looking to buy our house, if the property was one where the front door walked straight into the living room, it was struck off the list immediately.
 What we actually have is a square space big enough to open the door into with the stairs directly ahead and the dining room to the right – the dining room acts as a corridor to the rest of the house.
-My dream house has a proper entrance hall – light and spacious and preferably with all the rooms leading off the hall way (Much like my little sister’s house or lifestyle blogger, Charlotte’s!)
+My dream house has a proper entrance hall – light and spacious and preferably with all the rooms leading off the hall way (Much like my little sister’s house)

 2. A big, sunny garden